- Best Air Purifier with Permanent and Washable Filters

 - Washable iFD filter, which has a 99.99% effectiveness rating

 hile there are technological design differences between the two filters, the .02% difference in efficiency is not something you need to worry about when selecting a device.
-Both HEPA and iFD are equally fine to buy.
+Both washable and iFD are equally fine to buy.

-The second type of reusable air filter, called a “permanent filter,” doesn’t use soap and water to keep it clean and long lasting.
-In fact, any contact with water will ruin it.
+The second type of reusable air filter called a “permanent filter” doesn’t take soap and water to keep it clean and long-lasting.

 Instead, a permanent filter must be cleaned by using a vacuum cleaner to remove the contaminants that it has collected.

 What Are the Advantages and Disadvantages of Permanent and Washable Filters?

-While a reusable filter may seem to be the most logical buying choice, there are some disadvantages in air cleaners that use this type of technology.
+While an air purifier with a reusable filter may seem like the most logical buying choice, there are some disadvantages in air cleaners that use this type of technology.

 This information will help you fully understand what a reusable air filtering device can and can’t do for you.

-- Captures many common air pollutants that cause health issues and breathing problems, including pollen, dust and plant spores.
+- Captures many common air pollutants that cause health issues and breathing problems, including pollen, dust, and plant spores.

 - Saves you from spending money on filter replacements.